Heart & Vascular Institute

 By conservative estimates, more than 95 million adults over age 20 have high total cholesterol above 240 mg/dL.
-Since it’s well-established that elevated cholesterol clogs arteries and increases your risk of heart disease, the top-rated cardiologists at Heart & Vascular Institute in Dearborn, Detroit, and Southfield, Michigan, provide up-to-date treatment solutions.
+Since it’s well-established that elevated cholesterol clogs arteries and increases your risk of heart disease, the top-rated cardiologists at Heart & Vascular Institute in Wayne, Dearborn, Detroit, and Southfield, Michigan, provide up-to-date treatment solutions.
 Before your cholesterol levels impact your health any further, contact the clinic nearest you to see how the team can help.
 Click on the online scheduler or call to book a lipids checkup by phone with any office.

 Cholesterol is a necessary substance in your body.
 It’s a structural component of cell membranes, helps to make certain hormones, and aids in fat-soluble vitamin absorption, among other functions.
 However, not all cholesterol is equal, and too much bad cholesterol can be harmful to your heart.